guradeshdhillon/CreditWise-AI/README.md

 ## API Reference

-The FastAPI server runs on port 8000 and exposes all endpoints under the `/api/v1` prefix.
-Interactive documentation is available at `/docs` (Swagger UI) and `/redoc`.
+The FastAPI server runs on port 8000 (or at the deployed base URL) and exposes all endpoints under the `/api/v1` prefix.
+Interactive documentation is available at [`/docs`](https://creditwise-ai-production.up.railway.app/docs) (Swagger UI) and [`/redoc`](https://creditwise-ai-production.up.railway.app/redoc).

 **GET /api/v1/health**